 It does have a free VPS hosting option, but some of its features are not as great as many prospective website owners would want.

 These subpar features are immediately evident in its 256MB RAM allocation and 5GB SSD storage.
-This VPS package also comes with one CPU core, a 50GB bandwidth, and one each of an IPv4 and IPv6 address.
+This VPS package also has one CPU core, a 50GB bandwidth, and each IPv4 and IPv6 address.

-They also warn on their website that they provide no kind of customer support or server management besides, except for network or server outage issues.
+They also warn that they provide no kind of customer support or server management besides, except for network or server outage issues.

 The only way to join Instafree is first to join their forums and then submit an application that will be reviewed in 48 hours at the most.
-They also have a list of forbidden countries, so check that out before you apply for their free VPS.
+They also have a list of forbidden countries, so check that out before applying for their free VPS.

 This hosting company provides a straightforward and robust way to try out their hosting via a free cloud VPS option.
 ALA VPS’s free cloud VPS hosting plan comes with 1 CPU core, 100% redundancy, 1GB of RAM, an impressive 300GB bandwidth, and more.

 ALA VPS claims that you can set up their free cloud VPS from your desktop or phone in as little as 60 seconds.
 Also, they promise reliable round-the-clock support, 100 uptime, weekly backups, DDoS protection, and more.

 Upon sign up, the company does not request your card details or any other payment information, a trait that helps them look more trustworthy.

 Another Linux-powered VPS, Giga Rocket’s approval model for their free VPS service, is unique.
 They only approve of people who join their community forums and contribute meaningfully.
 You must have made at least 25 posts in the forums to even be considered.